mainkoon81/Study-09-MachineLearning-A/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.25)
 ```
-### 0B.
+### b.
 Another problem is we should save our 'testing set' for later.
 Play along with 'training set' solely, using `Cross Validation`.
 The best model-complexity would be the point where these two graphs just start to distance from each other.
 <img src="https://user-images.githubusercontent.com/31917400/39399711-b425a720-4b1a-11e8-8cdf-1736fc1631c8.jpg" />